-A regular discussion group will run for Middle School pupils giving them the opportunity to present and debate philosophical and ethics issues that are of concern to them.
+A regular discussion group runs for Middle School pupils, called 'Double take' giving pupils the opportunity to 'look again' and take a deeper look into philosophical and ethical issues.
 We are keen for our students to observe people living out their faith in practice.
 In previous years we have taken students to St Paul's Cathedral where they have had a Q and A with a priest as well as a guided tour and climb to the top of the golden gallery.
-We are currently in the process of building relationships with Buddhist centres in London in order to organise a trip to a Buddhist temple.
+This year we took our Year I I pupils to the London Buddhist centre in Bethnal Green where they had a tour, talk and discussion with Buddhists and an optional meditation session focusing on breathing and gaining calm.